AqwamCreates/DataPredict-Neural/docs/Tutorials/InstallationForRoblox.md

 * This variant is no longer being maintained and is kept here for archive purposes.

-* It is slower that the first variant due to recursive function calls, but much more intuitive.
+* It is slower than the first variant due to recursive function calls, but much more intuitive.
 The tensors are also directly compatible with DataPredict library.

 ### Download Links: